michaelamir2151/activation_conditioned_watermarking/README.md

 # activation_conditioned_watermarking
 A mini-project in applying mechanistic interpretability to the real world. activation_conditioned_watermarking.py replicates the experiment in the google doc.
+To run, simply call:

+  python activation_conditioned_watermarking.py

+Feel free to play around with the parameters in the code!
+Check the "Config" class.

 requirements.txt contains dependencies.
 To install these dependencies, run: pip install -r requirements.txt